-Indoor plants should be an essential component of every interior design.
-Greenery brightens up indoor spaces and are known to have mood-boosting qualities.
+Indoor planting should be an essential thing in every interior design.
+Greenery brightens up indoor spaces.

 Indoor plants are popular because they are relatively easy to take care of, provide health benefits and can be used in a variety of indoor décor themes.
 Indoor plants are a great option for those who have little yard space for an outdoor garden or for those who live in climates with severely cold winters.

 So, if you’re caring for indoor plants for the first time, our ultimate guide will provide you with the necessary information to allow your green friends to thrive.

 Most of the time, indoor plants are already in containers, so there is no need to plant them.
 There are typically only two reasons you need to plant an indoor plant.

 If your plant is getting too big, then you will need to replant it into a larger container.

 If you wanted to grow bulbs indoors, then you will need to plant the bulbs yourself.

 Succulents and cacti need continuous, daily sunlight.
 Plants with foliage need roughly 8 hours of light per day.
 The amount of light depends on the plants you are growing, so we suggest doing research on the specific plants you are growing.

 What qualities make for a good indoor plant?